hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250610128v1-vicrit-a-verifiable-reinforcement-learning-proxy-task-for-visual-per.md

 ---
 layout: default
-title: ViCrit: A Verifiable Reinforcement Learning Proxy Task for Visual Perception in VLMs
+title: "ViCrit: A Verifiable Reinforcement Learning Proxy Task for Visual Perception in VLMs"
 ---

 # ViCrit: A Verifiable Reinforcement Learning Proxy Task for Visual Perception in VLMs